Malaysian Special Forces Selection: Third Phase

-Special forces selection (Special Actions Unit)
+Basic Special Actions Unit Course

 The Special Actions Unit's selection process is similar to that of other special forces in Malaysia.
 Candidates must undergo a preparatory course and a main selection course before being bestowed with the Bordeaux-coloured beret.
 (Note: The Special Actions Unit's beret is in a Bordeaux shade of maroon.
 This colour is chosen to reflect their roots with the British Air Service, which used a maroon beret during the Malayan Emergency, combined with the blue colour of the police.)
 Although the Special Actions Unit received training from the British Special Air Services during its establishment in 1975, it is the only Special Forces unit in Malaysia not considered to have 'Commando' status due to their focus on urban operations rather than jungle environments like other special forces.

 The main selection course for the Special Actions Unit, officially known as Kursus Asas UTK in Malay and Basic Special Actions Unit Course in English, lasts for 13 weeks and is divided into three stages: